Skip to main content

 Signing Code Commits

 We should always sign the commits that we make in source code repositories, especially for shared projects like Open Source software.
-This means that each commit can be linked to the author.
-This article explains how to set up GnuPG, the current standard tool for signing commits.
+This ensures that every commit includes a signature that links it to a specific author.
+Since I use more than one repository hosting service, I have written this article on how to set up commit signing in a way that works across services.

 How Commit Signing Works #

-To do this, create a keypair with GPG, configure Git to use it, and then register the public key with the hosting services that you use.
 The rest of this article leads you through the process to enable commit signing.

 Installing GPG #